gleday/mtp/README.md

 Type I errors by capping the likelihood of committing errors (in the sense of a criterion).
-This is achieved by adjusting the significance level of each test (possibly using different methods).
+This is achieved by adjusting the significance level of each test (different methods are available).

-The benefits of multiple testing procedures include:
+Overall, multiple testing procedures offer:
-- improved balance between incorrectly and correctly rejected null hypotheses (i.e. between
+- to improve the balance between incorrectly and correctly rejected null hypotheses (i.e. between
 Type I errors and statistical power).
-- offer statistical guarantees regarding the extent of incorrectly rejected null hypotheses
+- statistical guarantees regarding the extent of incorrectly rejected null hypotheses